 Google Assistant:

-Google’s ambitious Google Shopping program expands the Assistant’s functionality.
-Users with Google’s virtual assistant supporting devices can order from stores such as Costco, Walmart, and at least ten other supermarkets.
-To this effect, you need to have valid accounts at these supermarkets for Google Assistant to link to as part of its functionality.
+Google's Google Shopping program expands the assistant's functionality.
+Users with Google Assistant-supporting devices can order from stores such as Costco, Walmart, and at least ten other supermarkets.
+To this end, you need to have valid accounts at these supermarkets for Google Assistant to link to as part of its functionality.

-Post this, and you need to confirm your payment details in the Google Shopping app.
-All you have to say is, “Okay, Google - add bird food to my Walmart cart,” or “Okay, Google, buy me baby food from Tesco.”
-Google Assistant, however, doesn’t function within the Amazon store.
-The Assistant will track your orders from these stores as well.
+Post this, and you must confirm your payment details in the Google Shopping app.
+All you have to say is, "Okay, Go"- add bird food," or "Okay Google, buy me baby food," or "Ok", Google, buy me from Tesco."
+Google "assistant, however, doesn't fit within the Amazon store.
+The assistant will track your orders from these stores as well.

-The assistant can also tell you where to buy goods by pin-pointing locations close to you with the product you desire.
-“Okay, Google!
-Tell me where I can buy a mobile phone.”
+The assistant can also tell you where to buy goods by pinpointing locations close to you with the desired product.
+"Okay, go!
+Tell me where to buy a mobile phone."

-In many ways, Google’s integration with retailers gives it an edge over Alexa.
-Also, the scope of functionality in shopping, not just limited to re-ordering goods, is higher in assistant.
+In many ways, Google's partnership with retailers gives it an edge over Alexa.
+Also, the scope of shopping functionality is not limited to reordering higher in the assistant.

 Parent Company Ecosystems

-Ecosystems form an integral part of the user choice for their purchases of a product or service.
-Apple has successfully designed the iOS ecosystem - replete with Apps, Support Services, and Products - to cater to every user need.
-The support provided by parent companies in their ecosystems help apps to flourish and services to prosper.
+Ecosystems form an integral part of user choice when purchasing a product or service.
+Apple has successfully designed the iOS ecosystem— replete with Apps, Support Services, and Products— to cater to every user's needs.
+The support provided by parent companies in their ecosystems helps apps and services flourish.

 Alexa Ecosystem:

-Amazon’s healthy product ecosystem allows Alexa to stay connected across multiple devices (including Echo, Dot, Show, Smart Clock, and even Auto).
-In the absence of an operating system supported by Amazon, Alexa’s ability to do multiple tasks has increased through the Works with Alexa initiative.
+Amazon's product ecosystem allows Alexa to stay connected across multiple devices (including Echo, Dot, Show, Smart Clock, and even Auto).
+Without an operating system supported by Amazon, Alexa's ability to do multiple tasks has increased through the Works with Alexa initiative.
 It allows third-party developers to use the Alexa system to configure various tasks in-app or otherwise.

-Amazon’s impressive ecosystem with entertainment offerings, including Amazon Prime, Amazon Music, and miscellaneous associated services, pull users toward the devices.
+Amazon's ecosystem with entertainment offerings, including Amazon Prime, Amazon Music, Prime Music, Fire TV, Ring Camera, Smart Home tools and miscellaneous associated services, pulls users toward the devices.

 Google Assistant Ecosystem:

-As one may be aware, Google’s powerful monopoly over the Android ecosystem has helped it churn Assistant to hundreds of millions of devices worldwide.
-It extends to smartphones, tablets, computers, and smart home devices - third-party or built by Google.
+As one may know, Google's monopoly over the Android ecosystem has helped it add assistants to hundreds of millions of devices worldwide.
+This includes smartphones, tablets, computers, and smart home devices—third-party or built by Google.

-The Android ecosystem allows Assistant to download applications, purchase in-app offerings at the drop of a word (literally!), and even converse with audiences on voice search parameters.
-Google’s ecosystem is far richer than Amazon’s.
+The Android ecosystem allows an assistant to download applications, purchase in-app offerings at the drop of a word (literally!), and even converse with audiences on voice search parameters.
+Google's ecosystem is far richer than Amazon's.
+Amazon's sessions on Google initiative allow developers to hone applications with the assistant in mind, making them more responsive, easily reachable, and highly interactive for users of Android and multiple Google Smart Home devices.

 Productivity offerings

-Productivity is the holy grail for any assistant and the companies creating them.
+Productivity is the holy grail for any assistant and the companies that create them.
 Think about the numerous times you need to record, accomplish, or automate tasks - you would need specialized software to tackle all these functions.
-Assistants now make the process of achieving peak performance possible on a personal level.
+Assistants now make achieving peak performance possible on a personal level.

 Productivity with Alexa:

-Alexa can access your calendar once you link it to an iCloud, GSuite, or Outlook account.
-Sending out an email and blocking out calendar blocks.
-Alexa can even reply to emails, list out your day, and also remove or reschedule appointments.
+Alexa can access your calendar once you link it to an iCloud, G Suite, or Outlook account.
+You can send an email and block calendar blocks.
+Alexa can even reply to emails, list your day, and remove or reschedule appointments.

 With Alexa, you can also create and manage many lists.
-Just tell Alexa to make a list for shopping, or your chores for the day.
+Just tell Alexa to make a list for shopping or your daily chores.
 The Amazon-created assistant can also make quick calculations as you do your work.
-Ask it to define words, check valuations of currencies, and simple BODMAS calculations.
+Ask it to define words, check valuations of currencies, and perform simple BODMAS calculations.

 Productivity with Google Assistant:

-Google’s immense experience and work in the productivity department has set the stage for the Assistant to work its magic.
-One can easily make phone calls and schedule, remove or reschedule meetings on the default Google Calendar by saying, “Okay, Google {Task for the calendar}.”
+Google's experience and work in the productivity department have set the stage for the assistant to work magic.
+One can easily make phone calls and remove or reschedule meetings on the default Google Calendar by saying, "Okay, go to the calendar task."

 Replying, creating, and formatting emails is comfortable, while Google Assistant can also make notes in the default application.
-Recording the minutes of the meeting is no small task, but the Assistant carries it out efficiently.
-Just say, “Okay, Google, Record this call.”
+Recording the meeting minutes is no small task, but the assistant carries it out efficiently.
+Just say, "Okay, go, "and record this. caOkay

 Entertainment

 Are you interested in watching that movie on Netflix?
-Perhaps, a little jazz over the speaker system tonight to lighten the mood?
+Perhaps a little jazz over the speaker system tonight would lighten the mood?
 Well, now, with the aid of assistants, you need not physically search for the entertainment form of your choice.
 Once configured, let the virtual assistants take over for you.

 Entertainment with Alexa: